NegativeHfive/league-simulator/README.md

 ### Ranking
 Ranking Controller has 5 functions , the index for showing the rankings in order of points, a display of a graph with the help of CHart.Js an export function, a delete function and  calculateRankings funtion which calculates the amount of points a team has.
 ![Screenshot_31](https://github.com/user-attachments/assets/0577aed4-8fe6-4fa9-b0bf-b8fe17efff46)

+### Chart Js
+This gives a graph of the teams with the most wins
 ![Screenshot_33](https://github.com/user-attachments/assets/b1dc8c8d-5355-4848-b903-91487645be86)